iMicknl/cordova-plugin-openalpr/README.md

 `cordova plugin add https://github.com/iMicknl/cordova-plugin-openalpr.git`

 ## How to use
 This plugin defines a global `cordova.plugins.OpenALPR` object, which provides an API for scanning license plates.
+It is possible to use the output of [cordova-plugin-camera](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-camera/) and pass it to the scan function of this plugin.

 ### Example
 ```